sofyann84/myblog/README.md

 1. git clone the project using this command :

    git clone git@github.com:sofyann84/myblog.git

 2. install node modules and dependency packets with :

    cd myblog

    npm install

 3. start the app with this command :

    npm start

-wait for a moment and browser will open automatically, usually with port 3000 if it didn't use
+   wait for a moment and browser will open automatically, usually with port 3000 if it wasn't use,

    http//localhost:3000 in the browser.